WORSHIP & FELLOWSHIP

 We love "first-in-a-long-time-if-ever” church-goers.

-Join us for Worship every Sunday at 10:030 am in our historic Meeting House at the corner of Temple and Elm Streets.
+Join us for Worship every Sunday at 10am and 12:30pm in our historic Meeting House at the corner of Temple and Elm Streets.
 Worship at United is liturgical, meaning we celebrate the seasons of the church year, but expect change, and embrace surprise.
 The Holy Spirit is alive here!
 We do a lot of singing and have a choir, a hand-bell choir, and frequent quest musicians, but our focus is helping one find their own voice.

 Welcome to families of all configurations, to young and old, to believers and questioners, to questioning believers.
 Welcome to everyone.
 No matter who you are, or where you are on life's journey you are welcome here!